It’s Friday and It’s a Beautiful Morning (4)

 After texting Ana, later in the day I learned that this is the Fonte Luminosa or Lighted Fountain.
 Sources differ regarding when construction on the fountain began but I’d say it was around 1940.
 Although the Second World War was raging across Europe, the situation in Portugal was relatively calm and the city of Lisbon was, in fact, growing.
 The fountain was built as part of that expansion into the area called Avenidas Novas (New Avenues).
 It was completed in 1948 but eventually the cost of maintenance led the city to abandon it early in the 21st century.

-Featuring Triton on horseback and four mermaids, it was fortunately deemed to beautiful to remain in an abandoned rundown state and it was restored in 2012.
+Featuring Triton on horseback and four mermaids, it was fortunately deemed too beautiful to remain in an abandoned rundown state and it was restored in 2012.
 However, it still operates under some cost containment constraints.
 There are two water shows daily – one from 12:00 to 15:00 and one from 18:00 to 21:00.
 There’s also a nightly light show (hence the name) that begins 15 minutes after sunset.
 Unfortunately, I saw neither.

-I’ve gotta have art
+I’ve gotta have art.

 Organic Maps got me to the right street but the entrances were unnumbered so, after walking past the unassuming door, I identified the Art Zone on my second pass but when I tried the handle the door was locked.
 As I was about to walk away, a young Russian woman opened the door.
 She seemed surprised that I told her I was interested in possibly purchasing a painting.
 There wasn’t much on display and some of it was too big for me to carry home.
 However, determined to come away with something, and uncertain whether Saturday’s weather would keep me from going to the Underdogs Gallery, I spotted a small painting that was far from spectacular but, because I had a moment of pareidolia looking at it, intrigued me just enough to purchase.

-Indian food in Lisbon
+Indian food in Lisbon.

 A quick internet search for Indian food in Lisbon will generate a list of at least 20 restaurants.
 At first blush this might seem odd but you have to keep in mind that the Indian coastal area of Goa was a Portuguese colony called Estado da Índia from 1510 when it was conquered by Afonso de Albuquerque until the Portuguese ceded sovereignty in 1961 some 14 years after India gained its independence.
 Additionally, most of the immigrant population in Lisbon comes from the Middle East and South Asia and, like all immigrants, they carry with them the culinary traditions of their original homelands.
 Thus, you can find excellent Indian cuisine in Lisbon.